zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

 * Application
 * Dummy

+The policy manager is responsible to inform the power subsystem which power state the system should go based on states available in the platform and possible runtime :ref:`constraints<pm_constraints>`

+Information about states can be get from device tree, see :zephyr_file:`dts/bindings/power/state.yaml`.

 Residency
 ---------

-The power management system enters the power state which offers the highest power savings, and with a minimum residency value (defined by the respective Kconfig option) less than or equal to the scheduled system idle time duration.
+The power management system enters the power state which offers the highest power savings, and with a minimum residency value (in device tree, see :zephyr_file:`dts/bindings/power/state.yaml`) less than or equal to the scheduled system idle time duration.

 Application
 -----------